UPennAlert

 We encourage those who are feeling unsafe to reach out to us for additional resources, including walking security escort services anywhere throughout our patrol area.
 DPS works in close partnership with multiple University support resources, including University Life’s community and cultural resource centersWellness resources, the Chaplain’s Office, and College House & Academic Services, among others.
 DPS offers safety presentationsself-defense courses, and emergency procedures training to the Penn community.
 Groups may request presentations via the form on our website.

-In this confusing and difficult time, remember to care for yourself, and, if needed, use the University resources available for your own well-being:
+Remember to care for yourself, and, if needed, use the University resources available for your own well-being:

 The HELP Line: 215-898-HELP (4357)